Campaign in north-east France (1814): Background

 Following defeats in the Wars of the Fourth and Fifth Coalitions, Prussia and Austria were forcibly allied with France during the Russian Campaign.
 When this campaign resulted in the destruction of Napoleon's Grande Armée, the two states took advantage of the situation by forming a Sixth Coalition against France.
 The retreat from Russia led to a German campaign; following some early successes, Napoleon was decisively defeated at Leipzig and forced to retreat to France.
 Most European countries then turned against Napoleon and started to invade France.

 Situation

 When the last French troops had crossed west of the Rhine, the Coalition members disagreed on the next action.
 Russian Emperor Alexander I wanted the Coalition armies to push on, but everyone was weary of the war, and many felt that it would be unwise to push Napoleon and the French nation to extremes.
 Hence there was a prolonged halt, while the Coalition tried to negotiate with Napoleon.
 During this period, the Coalition armies regrouped.
-Eventually the Coalition followed the lead of the militant "Young German" faction, led by Blücher and other fighting men of the Coalition armies and attacked.
+Eventually the Coalition followed the lead of the militant "Young German" faction, led by Marshal Blücher and other fighting men of the Coalition armies and attacked.

 In late December 1813, three Coalition armies started to cross the Rhine: